omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

 };
 ```

 The associated member function `getParam()` first creates vectors containing the potential `R0` and `gamma` values.
 These are the estimates that the program will search through pairs of to find the best fit.
 To do so, for each value of `R0` a for loop iterates through the potential values of `gamma`.
 In this for loop the class `solve_SIR` is called with the given inputs and specified values of `R0` and `gamma`.
-Its associated member function `getSolve()` is then used to created a vector of estimated reports.
+Its associated member function `getSolve()` is then used to create a vector of estimated reports.
 This will then be used with the actual report input to calculate a value of the Least Squares (LS) statistic and outputs it as an entry in a 550x900 matrix.
 The above is iterated until each pair of `R0` and `gamma` results in a LS statistic.

 Once there is a matrix containing values of the LS statistic for each pair of parameter estimates, `getParam()` finds the minmum value in the matrix using the function `min_element` as defined by the algorithm library and finds the `R0` and `gamma` values at which this occurs.
 Finally, the `R0` and `gamma` values that result in the best fit to the data are returned.
 The code for `getParam()` can be seen below.